quangdle/eh-i18n-extension/README.md

 - Creates a new key in a JSON locale file
 - Replaces selected text with a reference to that key
 - Supports custom locale file path
+- Suggest existing keys whose value is the selected text
+- Sort the json file

 ## Usage